desbma/sacad/README.md

 * `updateHttpHeaders(self, headers)`
 * `parseResults(self, api_data)`

-See comments in the code for more informtation.
+See comments in the code for more information.

 ## Limitations